signaldust/dust-toolkit/README.md

 \****************************************************************************/
 ```

-The dependencies included in `dust/lib` (nanosvg, stb_image, stb_truetype) each have
+The dependencies included in `dust/lib` (nanosvg, stb_image, stb_truetype, gl3w, sse2neon) each have
-permissive license, see each file for the details.
+permissive licenses (eg. MIT or similar), see each file for the details.
 The scancode conversion tables
 are from SDL (for compatibility), see license in `dust/gui/scancode.h` for details.

-The default fonts included are Deja Vu Sans / Sans Mono, converted into headers
+The default fonts included are Deja Vu Sans / Sans Mono, these have been converted into headers
-so that there is always some font available to draw text.
+(xxd dumps of the original .ttf files) so that there is always some font available to draw text.

 ## Building